 Not the typical type of stress experienced by humans, plants experience stress that makes them more beautiful.
 These include water stress, sunlight stress, and cold stress.
 Let’s talk about how to safely stress your succulent and turn it red.

 How to Turn a Succulent Red in the Cold

 Many succulents, like Sedum Jelly Beans and Aeonium ‘Mardi Gras,’ can take cold temperatures down to 40 degrees F. (4 C.).
 Check for your succulent’s cold tolerance before exposing it to these temperatures.
 The secret to safely leaving them in temperatures this cold is keeping the soil dry.
-Wet soil and cold temperatures are often a recipe for disaster
+Wet soil and cold temperatures are often a recipe for disaster in succulent plants.

 Let the plant acclimate to dropping temperatures, don’t just put it out in the cold.
 I keep mine under a covered carport and off the ground to avoid frost.
 A few days of experiencing cold temperatures will make Mardi Gras and Jelly Bean leaves turn red and hold tightly to the stem.
 This works for making many other succulents turn red, too, but not all.

 How to Make Succulents Red with Water Stress and Sunlight